2023 Taiwanese anti–Indian migrant worker protest: Background

 Due to a labour shortage, Taiwan began importing migrant workers from the 1980s.
 In 1992, the "Employment Service Act" (就業服務法) and its corresponding regulations were enacted to provide a legal framework for employing migrant workers.
 Following this, Taiwanese employers started hiring migrant workers as part of their regular workforce.
 Migrant workers often work in Taiwan as caregivers, construction workers, factory workers, farmworkers, lumberjacks, and fishers.
 The main source countries for migrant workers in Taiwan are Indonesia, the Philippines, Thailand, and Vietnam.
 Before 2023, the latest source country that Taiwan opened to migrant workers was Mongolia in 2004.

 With a fertility rate below replacement level, Taiwan's labour force has been declining recently.
 This, combined with ageing population, has caused the demand for migrant workers to continue to rise.
 Labour shortage has become a significant issue for Taiwanese industries.
 Taiwan remains heavily reliant on Indonesia, the Philippines, Thailand, and Vietnam, to source migrant workers from.
 In contrast, other developed Asian countries have a more diverse range of source countries.
 For example, Japan and South Korea source migrant workers from more than 10 countries, and both have reformed their immigration policies to attract foreign labour.
 Taiwan has previously attempted to develop migrant worker sourcing agreements with Bangladesh, Cambodia, and Myanmar.
-However, these efforts failed due to Taiwan's political status.
+However, these efforts failed due to geopolitical reasons.
 Meanwhile, India, the most populous country in the world, faced the challenge of high unemployment due to the size of its labour force.
 India and Taiwan, therefore, sought to resolve their respective issues through a mutual agreement.

 On 12 September 2023, Chen Chien-jen, then Premier of the Republic of China, met with Manharsinh Laxmanbhai Yadav, then director general of the India-Taipei Association.
 They agreed to sign two memoranda of understanding on migration, mobility and traditional medicine.
 Arindam Bagchi, then Official Spokesperson of the Ministry of External Affairs, said the MOU would benefit both sides.
 The agreement was expected to be finalised by the end of 2023, according to Chen.
 In November 2023, negotiations of a mutual pact were almost complete, which would allow Taiwan to hire up to 100,000 Indian workers, according to a senior official quoted by Bloomberg News.
 The report also noted that the agreement would potentially anger China, which has long-standing geopolitical tensions with both Taiwan and India.